hmcts/prl-e2e-tests/README.md

 `--project chromium --headed`
 This runs a test in Chrome, whilst headed.

-Should you need to change or create new azure secrets you can run the `get_secrets.sh` [script](https://github.com/hmcts/prl-e2e-tests/blob/master/scripts/get_secrets.sh) from your local prl-e2e-tests directory to generate a new .env file containing the new or updated secrets.
+Should you need to change or create new azure secrets you can run the `yarn get-secrets prl-aat` from your local prl-e2e-tests directory to generate a new .env file containing the new or updated secrets.

 ### Our Jenkins configuration